stedis725/Jane-Street-Blotto/README.md

 # Jane-Street-Blotto
-My solution to a variation of the classic Blotto game proposed by Jane Street
+My solution to a variation of the classic Blotto game proposed by Jane Street, detailed below:

 There are 10 castles, numbered 1, 2, 3, ... , 10, and worth 1, 2, 3, ... , 10 points respectively.
 You have 100 soldiers, which you can
 allocate between the castles however you wish.
 Your opponent also (independently) does the same.
 The number of soldiers on